magsholes/Testing/_posts/2020-07-12-PepsiCo-Partners-Email-Redesign.markdown

 ### Email

-Every month, PepsiCo Partners customers receive emails that features new products, recent articles, and helpful website features.
-It was vital to make this newsletter as engaging and easy to read as possible for operators, but we also needed to build a flexible template system that was simple enough for anyone to edit while sticking to the established style guide.
+To keep PepsiCo Partners' emails on-brand and simple enough for anyone to build, I created a modular temlate that can be customized to fit virtually any content needs.

 <div class="flex-container">
     <figure class="single">